juliethrallstewart/node-api4-guided/notes.md

 ### To see logs on heroku

 heroku logs -a app-shouts --tail (app name is whatever you named it on heroku)

+## to config production with heroku/postgres

+npm i pg
+add the production config for pg into knex file

+- on your deplyed heroku site: in the app homepage, go to resources, select heroku postgres & accept(provision)

+- to run migrations to production on postgres, vs say sqlite3 which is development npx heroku run knex migrate:latest -a nameOnHerokuOfApp